Mental Health Supports or Information:

 Ph: 132 011 for people seeking assistance.

 Primary Health Networks (PHN) are the best point of contact for finding out what programs exist in your local area for mental health programs for particular vulnerable groups or for people who may not be able to pay a gap fee for psychology services.
 In QLD there are 6 PHNs – Brisbane north, Brisbane South, Gold Coast, Central QLD Wide Bay and Sunshine Coast, Northern QLD and Western QLD.
 See link below to find out which office is your best contact point.
-It is important to note that the Phams and PIR programs no longer exist and these services have transitioned to other mental health programs run by individual PHNs.

 The Queensland Community Support Scheme (QCSS) provides support to people who, with a small amount of assistance, can maintain or regain their independence, continue living safely in their homes, and actively participate in their communities.